||HOW TO PREVENT BLISTERS AND CHAFING

 Lubricant - Many distance walkers use lubricants on their feet.
 This is very common for marathon walking.
 I have been using Body Glide on my feet for the last couple of years.
 See the lubricant list under chafing for more suggestions.

-Blister Blocks, Second Skin and Spyroflex - If you have specific places that are prone to blisters you might try applying one of these prior to your walk.
+Blister Block Pads, Second Skin and Spyroflex - If you have specific places that are prone to blisters you might try applying one of these prior to your walk.
 Note: most of the products listed here can be found at your local drug store.
 Look in the foot care, and shoe care areas, if they are not located with first aid products.

 These items can be used as a preventative, or to provide cushion and protection after a blister has formed.